 Now, I can't tell you which specific audience you're going after, but if you have a sense of your ideal client or customer, you can make an educated guess.
-This past blog post and video may be of great help to you.
+Go back to your ideal client profiles from Playbook 5.